krisch0u/cs411/README.md

 #CS411 Final Project

-Idea: Our aplication, we have called Foodies, allows users who login through Google to enter a city of their choice.
+Idea: Our application, we have called Foodies, allows users who login through Google to enter a city of their choice.
 Once their city is entered the top 5 rated restaurants are displayed to the user along with a picture of their top dish.
 The user can then enter a meal or components of a meal into another section in which an alert of nutrition